futres/fovt/README.md

 1. Check if needed parts of term are in UBERON or OBA.
 2. Add needed part of term to UBERON (7500000-7999999).
 3. Import and add terms to OBA.
-4. Import terms to FOVT, and import to <a href="https://geome-db.org/workbench/template"> GEOME</a> see @JohnDeck.
+4. Import terms to FOVT, and import to <a href="https://geome-db.org/workbench/template"> GEOME</a> see @JDeck88.

 ### Term Requests